allkods/blog-easy/README.md

 ## TO-DO
 ---
-- To make single blog post return keywords and description for SEO.
+- To make single blog post return description for SEO.